Dissolving a Nevada limited liability company involves certain steps that have to be followed to legally terminate the company.

 File LLC Articles of Dissolution with the Nevada Secretary of State to make the process official [1].

-Nevada Secretary of State requires that the certificate be mailed to the office along with a filing fee, which must be paid by check or money order made out to Nevada SOS.
+The Nevada Secretary of State requires the certificate to be mailed to the office along with a filing fee, which must be paid by check or money order made out to Nevada SOS.
 Nevada accepts online filing through its business portal, too.

 When you file Articles of Dissolution, make sure you include the following: